harristom/cinematheqular/README.md

 1. Get an API key from [OMDB](https://www.omdbapi.com/apikey.aspx)
 2. Install Tampermonkey in your browser if you haven't done so already
 3. Click [install](./cinematheqular.user.js?raw=1)
-4. Paste the API key at the top of the script and save
+4. Go to the script in your Tampermonkey dashboard, paste the API key at the top and save

 ## Caveats